yodobrin/scaling-func/README.md

 # Scaling Azure Functions - SqlTrigger

 This repository contains a sample project that demonstrates how to scale Azure Functions using the SqlTrigger.
-Deployment is done using the Azure Functions Core Tools, specifically the vscode extension.
+Deployment is done using the vscode extension.

 The use case is a simple triggers processing system.
 The trigger is stored in a Sql Database and the trigger is processed by a function.
 The function is triggered by a SqlTrigger.
-The function handeling is minimalistc, however it does demonstrate how to:
+The function handeling is minimalistc, but it does demonstrate how to scale the function, audit triggering process, and using Sql Database as a trigger and output binding.

-- Scale the function

-- Audit triggering process

-- Using Sql Database as a trigger

-- Using Sql Database as an output binding

-Over all the layout is as follows:
+The layout is as follows:

 ![image](https://user-images.githubusercontent.com/37622785/206461103-ceae2eeb-bc88-4180-9c78-fa424efbde5b.png)